Demographics of Filipino Americans: Illinois

 Filipino migration to the Chicago area began in 1906 with the immigration of pensionados, consisting predominantly of men.
 A significant number of them married non-Filipinos, mainly Eastern or Southern European women.
 At one point, 300 of these early Chicago Filipinos worked for the Pullman Company, and overall tended to be more educated than most men of their age.
 During the 1930s, they were predominantly in the Near South Side until the 1965 immigration reforms.
 In 1930, there were 1,796 Filipinos living in Chicago.
 The population decreased to 1,740 in 1940 with men outnumbering women 25:1.
 In the 1960s, there were 3,587 Filipinos in Illinois, the population increased to 12,654 in 1970 and 43,889 in 1980, growing at a pace greater than the national average, and made up largely of professionals and their families.
 By the 1970s, Filipinas outnumbered Filipinos, with a total of 9,497 Filipinos in the Chicago Area; the total population of Filipinos in Illinois was 12,654, of which 57% were college graduates.
 In 1990, Filipinos were the largest population of Asian Americans in Illinois, with a population of 64,224.
 Outside the Chicago metropolitan area, there were fewer Filipinos.

 In 2000, 100,338 Filipino Americans lived in Illinois— 95,928 in the Chicago metropolitan area.
 In that same year, among ethnic groups in the Chicago metropolitan area, Filipinos had the highest proportion of foreign- born.
 By the 2010 Census, 139,090 Filipino Americans and multiracial Filipino Americans lived in Illinois, 131,388 lived within the Chicago metropolitan area.
 As of 2010, Filipinos were the second-largest population of Asian Americans in Illinois after Indian Americans.
 In 2011, five percent (84,800) of all Filipino immigrants in the United States lived in Illinois, the majority of whom (78,400) lived in the Chicago metropolitan area.
 Although not as concentrated as other Asian American groups, they are the fourth-largest ethnicity currently immigrating to the Chicago metro area.
 In 2011, the Chicago metropolitan area was home to four percent of all Filipino immigrants in the United States.
+In 2019, more than 145,000 Filipinos lived in the Chicago metropolitan area.
+According to the 2023 American Community Survey, there were a 174,442 Filipinos in Illinois, being 3.9% of the national Filipino American population, with Cook, DuPage, Lake, and Will counties having Filipino populations greater than ten thousand people.
 A large concentration of Filipino Americans resides in the North and Northwest sides, often near hospitals.